pfragkiad/ParserTests/README.md

 * `EvaluateFunction`: if there is at least one function.

 It is best to understand how to override these functions in the example of the `ComplexParser` implementation below.
 Note that some `Node` functions are used, which are explained later in the text (namely the methods `GetUnaryArgument`, `GetUnaryArgument`, `GetFunctionArguments`).

+Let's see the implementation of the `ComplexParser` to make things clearer:

 ```cs
 using System.Numerics;